Shrimp Tacos with Creamy Lime Slaw

 - Divide shrimp filling among warm taco shells; top with slaw.

-- A shrimp's size is measured by the number of individual shrimp it takes to make up a pound.
+- Something to keep in mind when picking up the ingredients for shrimp tacos with cilantro-lime slaw: a shrimp's size is measured by the number of individual shrimp it takes to make up a pound.
 Medium-size shrimp are usually labeled 36/41, meaning there are between 36 and 41 of this size shrimp in a pound.

-- Adding both red and green cabbage to the slaw gives it a lovely appearance, but if you only have one type of cabbage on hand, it’s ok to use just one color.
+- Adding both red and green cabbage to your cilantro-lime slaw shrimp tacos will give them a lovely appearance, but if you only have one type of cabbage on hand, it’s okay to use just one color.

-- If you want to add some extra zip to these tacos, try a drizzle of Sriracha or your favorite hot sauce on top of the coleslaw.
+- If you want to add some extra zip to this shrimp tacos with slaw recipe, try a drizzle of Sriracha or your favorite hot sauce on top of the coleslaw.